danielabar/meblog/src/markdown/rails-slack-app-part5-slash-block-kit-response.md

   category = command_text
   comments = retrospective.comments.where(category: category)

-  # Build an array of comment blocks
+  # Initialize an array of comment blocks
   comments_blocks = []

   # Add the comment content
   comments.each do |comment|
     comments_blocks << {